dbt

 Build: Various development environments

 dbt gained popularity as a tool that allowed developers to build analytics code using SQL.
-Given the varied skillsets and preferences of data collaborators within an organization, dbt supports a number of environments for authoring analytics code:
+Given the varied skills and preferences of data collaborators within an organization, dbt supports many environments for authoring analytics code:

 • Cloud IDE: dbt Cloud integrated developer environment (IDE), a web-hosted IDE that includes SQL syntax highlighting, auto-completing, code linting, documentation, and build/test/run controls to run and debug work on demand.